polkadot-developers/substrate-developer-hub.github.io/readme.md

 To rename an existing document,

 * Change the name or path of the document.
+* After the change has been merged, go to the [Crowdin project](https://crowdin.com/project/substrate-developer-hub), make sure the translation is already migrated to the new file automatically for all the target languages.
-* Go to [Crowdin project settings](https://crowdin.com/project/substrate-developer-hub/settings#files), remove the old source file in `Files` tab.
+* Then go to [Crowdin project settings](https://crowdin.com/project/substrate-developer-hub/settings#files), remove the old source file in `Files` tab.
 * If you don't have access to the Crowdin project, please send email to <substrate-developer-hub@parity.io> with the file information you want to remove.

 ### Local Testing